 • The System Changers — We don’t have time to go backwards to move forward, even zero extraction now might not give us the time to shift to a regenerative system.

 How quickly can we really clean up growth?
 How quickly will our living systems reach a tipping point of no return, and critically, who will our citizens be angrier with?
 The Innovators, our leaders for leaving things so late, or the system change advocates for pushing for ‘Extractive Cold Turkey’.
 Your CSO has to have road maps for all scenarios to maintain credibility across the full spectrum of stakeholders.

-With that in mind, here are 4 things I’d look for from any potential CSO to ensure their experiences are still relevant in 2023 and beyond, regardless of how things play out.
+With that in mind, here are four things I’d look for from any potential CSO to ensure their experiences are still relevant in 2024 and beyond, regardless of how things play out.

 1. EXPERIENCE IN BOTH SCALING THE NEW AND RETROFITTING THE OLD